You cannot register for this course anymore.

 Foundations of Firmware Security

-Instead of a written exam, students complete a final project and verbal exam, identifying 0-day vulnerabilities in embedded systems firmware.
+Instead of a written exam, students complete a final project report and oral exam, where they should demonstrate their skills by identifying 0-day vulnerabilities in embedded firmware.

 Prerequisites